 “It’s clear that many black and Hispanic children are unable to graduate now because they don’t have the privilege of going to college,” she added.

-The overwhelming majority of the Assembly members supported the appeal to the state voters to reconsider the negative attitude towards the "affirmative action" policy.
-The current consensus stands in stark contrast to the atmosphere in the 2014 Assembly, when an attempt to repeal an outdated amendment sparked significant divisions in the Capitol.
+The overwhelming majority of Assembly members supported the appeal to state voters to reconsider negative attitudes towards the "affirmative action" policy.
+The current unanimity stands in stark contrast to the atmosphere in the 2014 Assembly, when an attempt to repeal an outdated amendment sparked significant divisions in the Capitol.
 Some lawmakers then dropped it after human rights activists warned them that a return to affirmative action would make it harder for Asian applicants to enroll.
 The same arguments were made at the end of today's two-hour debate.
 Campbell Democrat Evan Lowe said most of the voters who called his office urged him to vote against the new ACA 5.
-He said Chinese Americans believe that “those who have done a lot and have done well in school deserve to go to college. ”.
+He said Chinese Americans believe that “those who have done a lot and did well in school deserve to go to college. ”.
 However, according to other MPs, the opinion of the Asian-American community on this topic is not so clear.

 "Some opponents of the new amendment are trying to convince us that all Asian Americans oppose affirmative action, but this is not at all the case," said San Francisco MP David Chiu.
 “I constantly hear from my constituents that they want to see more like teachers, school principals, university rectors and firefighters, and more bilingual police officers.
 But the current legislation prevents this. ”

 The possibility of amending existing legislation was already discussed in 2017.
 Then the Asian-American legislatures of the state approached the candidates for governors, including Gavin Newsom, with a request to consider whether to consider the race of university entrants.
 Newsom and other Democratic candidates have spoken in support of “affirmative action,” while Republicans have declined to respond.